Hello SDSU Global Campus Community,

 Since our last communication, the SDSU community has been hard at work planning and preparing for the time when we can re-open our doors, driven by guidance from local health and state governmental authorities.

-In the meantime, the World Campus team is working remotely.
+In the meantime, the SDSU Global Campus team is working remotely.
 We look forward to assisting you via email or phone.
-Please continue to visit the SDSU World Campus COVID-19 webpage for our latest updates.
+Please continue to visit the SDSU Global Campus COVID-19 webpage for our latest updates.